Excursion to Avila and Segovia from Madrid

 Full-day coach trip to Avila and Segovia with English speaking guides

 Full day excursion departing from Madrid to visit Avila and Segovia, the jewels of Castile and Leon, one of the Spanish regions with the greatest cultural & ethnographic heritage and natural wealth, declared World Heritage Cities by UNESCO in 1985.
 Avila preserves a unique historical legacy, being one of the best preserved walled sites in Europe.
 Segovia is world-famous for its impressive Roman aqueduct, the Gothic cathedral or the Alcazar Fortress.
+We invite you to experience a wonderful excursion accompanied by official tourist guides who explain the history of these two beautiful cities, their monuments, characteristics and traditions, travelling by modern, fully air-conditioned coach.

 Departure days: